-If you’re hunting for a job, look for networking events run by professional science organisations, regional trade associations or interest groups.
+If you’re hunting for a job, look for networking events run by professional science organizations, regional trade associations, or interest groups.
 Happy hours or networking socials are particularly helpful to attend as a way to meet recruiters and people already working in your target industry.

 It can be difficult to network online in a large group, so many events either set up breakout rooms attendees can self-select into, or randomize participants to different breakout rooms during the social as a form of “speed networking.”

 While networking online, remember it’s harder to read body language and detect social cues when looking at a person through video conference software, so be careful not to monopolize the conversation, and give other people a chance to share their thoughts.
 Consider sharing links to your LinkedIn profile in the group chat so others can follow up with you after the meeting ends — and copy the information quickly, because you probably won’t get access to the conversation afterward.

 Zoom as a tool to connect with coworkers

 Many virtual meeting platforms function equally well for business and personal gatherings.
 Zoom estimates 89% of its users are using its platform for work and 63% are using it for conversations with friends and family.